Stringpublic final class String extends Object implements Comparable, CharSequence, SerializableThe String class represents character strings. All

 throw new StringIndexOutOfBoundsException(offset + length);

-index the index to the char values
+index.
+The index refers to char values

 if ((index < 0) || (index >= count)) {